Confused about diacetyl? You should be

 That’s me!
 I’m so totally confused.
 What should I do?

 Please don’t panic.
 The main thing is to always think about the relative risk.
 Even with e-liquids that contain diacetyl, it’s still massively safer than smoking.
-There’s no question, the absolute worst thing you could do is to throw out all your e-liquid and go back to smoking.
+There’s no question, the absolute worst thing you could do is to throw out all your vape juice and go back to smoking.

 Instead, you should think about whether the pleasure you gain from using a DA/AP liquid is such that you need it to remain smokefree long term, and perhaps consider phasing out using DA/AP liquids over time.